MerlinB/bitcoinobjects.org/src/docs/index.md

 However, we would to suggest a convention that utilizes Bitcoin's transaction and permissioning system.
 It is important to note that updates to data points are a purely subjective abstraction and users are free to follow or ignore this convention.
 The responsibility of ensuring data integrity always lies with the application itself.

 To enable an object to be updated it should be included in a spendable output using `OP_PUSHDATA`.
-To update the object, the output must be spend and an output with the new object must be included at the same position in the transaction.
+To update the object, the output must be spent and an output with the new object must be included at the same position in the transaction.
 In other words, if the previous object output gets included as the third input, then the third output must be the updated object.

 This ensures that the object creator can determine permissions, that object changes are universally verifiable and that only one update to a state can exist.
 It also enables complex script to determine object permissions.